SteveBenz/ProgressiveColonizationSystem/README.md

    3. Support USI kerbal types
    4. Life support dialog works nicely in the editors - can estimate usage and ag production
    5.  (complete) Make the GetInfo()'s show the electric utilization
-   6. Support some form of resource transfer (resupply / salvage)
+   6.  (complete) Support some form of resource transfer (resupply / salvage)
         Resupply:  Fertilizer, Shinies, LF&OX out of "Base" / Snacks in
 7. Play Nice With Others
    1.  (cut - sticking with the game one) Integrate with Toolbar?